PatCapon39/nextflow-seqera/main/service-commitments.md

 #  Lifetime of the Australian Nextflow Seqera Service

-The service will continue for the lifetime of Australian BioCommons, which is funded until December 2028.
+Service funding is confirmed until May 2026.
+Australian BioCommons aims to continue to support the service in the future - user demand and interest in the service will assist in justifying continued funding.
-In case of closure of the service, registered account holders will be notified one year in advance.
+In the unlikely event of service closure, registered account holders will be notified one year in advance.

 # Maintenance